Welcome

 • Statutory nominations must comply with the requirements of the relevant statute or scheme.

-• A valid nomination overrides the will or intestacy for the nominated asset.
+• A valid nomination overrides the will or intestacy for the nominated asset unless expressly revoked in accordance with the statute or scheme.

-• Nominations are usually revocable and can be changed at any time before death.
+• Nominations are usually revocable and can be changed at any time before death; automatic revocation may occur on marriage or civil partnership depending on the statute.

-• Nominated property is included in the estate for inheritance tax but not for distribution by will or intestacy.
+• Nominated property is included in the estate for inheritance tax where the deceased was beneficially entitled immediately before death, even though it does not pass via the PRs for distribution.

-• Pension nominations may not be binding on scheme trustees—always check the scheme rules.
+• Pension nominations may not be binding on scheme trustees—always check the scheme rules and whether trustees have discretion or must pay the PRs.

 Key Terms and Concepts